ivop/atariterm/README.md

-### Atari 800 Emulator in terminal console
+### Atari 800 Emulator in a terminal or console

 Uses standard vt100/ANSI to fake a GTIA/ANTIC image.

-Needs a terminal window or console of at least 49x31 characters.
+Needs a terminal window or console of at least 48x31 characters.
 Modern terminal emulators like gnome-terminal, konsole, lxterminal, but also the Linux console and good 'ol xterm work fine.
 It needs to handle vt100/ANSI codes and unicode characters.
 A proper unicode font for all the control